Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Sparse Generalized Eigenvalue Problem and Its Applications

 where $s_x$ and $s_y$ control the cardinality of $\vb_x$ and $\vb_y$.
 This is a special case of (\ref{Eq:gep opt}) with

-\end{example} Theoretical guarantees for sparse CCA were established recently. \citet{chen2013sparse} proposed a non-convex optimization algorithm for solving (\ref{Eq:CCA}) with theoretical guarantees.
-However, their algorithm involves obtaining accurate estimators of $\bSigma_x^{-1}$ and $\bSigma_y^{-1}$, which are in general difficult to obtain without imposing additional structural assumptions on $\bSigma_x^{-1}$ and $\bSigma_y^{-1}$.
+\end{example} Theoretical guarantees for sparse CCA were established recently. \citet{chen2013sparse} proposed a nonconvex optimization algorithm for solving (\ref{Eq:CCA}) with theoretical guarantees.
+However, their algorithm involves obtaining accurate estimators of $\bSigma_x^{-1}$ and $\bSigma_y^{-1}$, which are in general difficult to obtain without imposing sparsity assumption on $\bSigma_x^{-1}$ and $\bSigma_y^{-1}$.
 In a follow-up work, \citet{gao2014sparse} proposed a two-stage procedure that attains the optimal statistical rate of convergence \citep{gao2015minimax}.
-However, they require the matrix $\bSigma_{xy}$ to be low-rank, and the second stage of their procedure requires the normality assumption.
-In contrast, our proposal only requires the condition in~\eqref{eq:w2}, which is much weaker and holds for general sub-Gaussian distributions.
+However, they require the matrix $\bSigma_{xy}$ to be low-rank, positive semidefinite, and that the rank of $\bSigma_{xy}$ is known a priori.
+As suggested in \citet{gao2015minimax}, the low-rank assumption on $\bSigma_{xy}$ may be unrealistic in many real data applications where one is interested in recovering the first few sparse canonical correlation directions while there might be additional directions in the population structure.
+Our proposal does not impose any structural assumption on $\bSigma_x$, $\bSigma_y$, and we only require $\bSigma_{xy}$ to be approximately low rank in the sense that the leading generalized eigenvalue is larger than the remaining.

-In the sequel, we consider a general regression problem with a univariate response $Y$ and $d$-dimensional covariates $\bX$, with the goal of inferring the conditional distribution of $Y$ given $\bX$.
+Next, we consider a regression problem with a univariate response $Y$ and $d$-dimensional covariates $\bX$, with the goal of inferring the conditional distribution of $Y$ given $\bX$.
 Sufficient dimension reduction is a popular approach for reducing the dimensionality of the covariates \citep{li1991sliced,cook1999dimension,dennis2000save,cook2007fisher,cook2008principal,ma2013review}.
-Many SDR problems can be formulated as generalized eigenvalue problems \citep{li2007sparse,chen2010coordinate}.
-For simplicity, we consider a special case of SDR, the sparse sliced inverse regression.
+It can be shown that many sufficient dimension reduction methods can be formulated as generalized eigenvalue problems \citep{li2007sparse,chen2010coordinate}.
+In the following, we consider the sparse sliced inverse regression \citep{li1991sliced}.

 \begin{example} \textbf{Sparse sliced inverse regression:} Consider the model